In the event of a qualifying life event (QLE), employees qualify to make changes in their current health plan benefits selection. Are you eligible?

-As open enrollment season quickly approaches, there’s a lot on the minds of your employees.
-New plans, dates, deadlines, out of pocket expenses and other unfamiliar jargon are all up for reexamination.
-Benefits enrollment can be an overwhelming process, but it doesn’t have to be.
+There’s a lot on the minds of your employees during open enrollment season.
+New plans, dates, deadlines, out-of-pocket expenses and other unfamiliar jargon are all up for reexamination.
+Employee benefits enrollment can be an overwhelming process, but it doesn’t have to be.
 To help your employees through a smooth enrollment process, provide them with explanations of what certain terminology means so they feel fully in the driver’s seat.

-What is a Special Enrollment Period?
+What is a special enrollment period?

-A special enrollment period is a timeframe in which an employee can modify their current enrollment selections to adjust for any change that may have occurred.
+A special enrollment period (SEP) is a timeframe in which an employee can modify their current enrollment selections to adjust for any change that may have occurred.
 Typically, individuals have 60 days to make adjustments to their coverage following the QLE date.

-What constitutes a qualifying life event (QLE)?
+What constitutes a qualifying life event?

 Change in employment status